 Take one bite into these chocolate caramels and you will be in heaven.
 Gooey caramel pairs perfectly with dark chocolate to give you the perfect treat.

-Scrape the thickened chocolate up and place back in your bowl.
-Re-heat in the microwave in 5-second bursts, stirring between each zap, until it reaches between 82F to 93F and it is completely liquified.
+- Scrape the thickened chocolate up and place black in your bowl.
+Re-heat in the microwave in 5-second bursts, stirring between each zap, until it reaches between 82F to 93F and it is complete liquified.
 Stir until all lumps have been removed.

 Tell your friends

 Why not share the love?
 We love it when you tell your friends about The Healthy Gut Recipes.
 Simply click one of the icons below to share it with your favourite social media platform.